I have

 to concentrate at work.
 I seem to be carrying my insecurity into all spheres

 of my life and have even considered hospitalisation.
-My therapist says that
+My psychotherapist says that

 she sees improvement not necessarily in the intensity but in the duration